TUW-GEO/ascat/README.rst

 * SM DAS 2 - H14 - Profile index in the roots region by scatterometer data
   assimilation in GRIB format, global

-The products H07, H16, H101, H102, H103 come in BUFR format and can be read by
+The products H07, H16, H101, H102, H103 come in the same BUFR format.
+Since the
-the same reader.
-So examples for the H07 product are equally valid for the other products.
+default filenames are slightly different the following readers should be used:

+* H16 - ascat.h_saf.H16img
+* H101 - ascat.h_saf.H101img
+* H102 - ascat.h_saf.H102img
+* H103 - ascat.h_saf.H103img
+* H07 - ascat.h_saf.H07img

 They are available after registration from the `H-SAF Website
 <http://hsaf.meteoam.it/soil-moisture.php>`_